Wealden District Council

 3.1.2 Designated Person [Water]

-The Director of Environment and Community Services is the Designated Person [Water].
+The Director of Community and Customer Services is the Designated Person [Water].
 They are appointed in writing by the Duty Holder.

 3.1.3 Senior Operations Manager

-The Head of Housing & Property Services is the Senior Operations Manager [SOM].
+The Head of Housing is the Senior Operations Manager [SOM].
 They are appointed in writing by the Designated Person [Water].

 The SOM will be the informed link to the Designated Person [Water] at HMT level as such they shall:

-3. Ensure accountability and responsibility arrangements are in place and
+c.
+Ensure accountability and responsibility arrangements are in place and implemented.

 To facilitate this role the Responsible Person [Water] will be required to liaise closely with other professionals in various disciplines, as such will be supported by the Senior Operational Manager, Deputy Responsible Person [Water], Authorised Persons [Water] and the Retained Independent Water Hygiene Consultant to ensure suitable provision to maintain the service.